 KU Policies & Procedures

 The links below provide references to KU policies on a variety of subjects.
-For further general information, check out the links at the right.
+For further general information, check the links at the right.

 Teaching Innovations: Check this link for information about different teaching initiatives taking place at KU.